Watts-Lab/task-mapping/Whac-A-Mole.md

 # Summary
 > A task to show that imitation exists in competitive settings.
+Players were required to hit targets on a large visual touchscreen before their competitors.

 # References
 > Main paper: https://www.pnas.org/content/pnas/110/50/20046.full.pdf